kubesphere/kubeeye/README.md

 ```
 > You can refer to the [FAQ](./docs/FAQ.md) content to optimize your cluster.

-## What kubeye can do
+## What KubeEye can do

-- Kubeye can find problems of your cluster control plane, including kube-apiserver/kube-controller-manager/etcd, etc.
+- KubeEye can find problems of your cluster control plane, including kube-apiserver/kube-controller-manager/etcd, etc.
-- Kubeye helps you detect all kinds of node problems, including memory/cpu/disk pressure, unexpected kernel error logs, etc.
+- KubeEye helps you detect all kinds of node problems, including memory/cpu/disk pressure, unexpected kernel error logs, etc.
-- Kubeye validates your workloads yaml specs against industry best practice, helps you make your cluster stable.
+- KubeEye validates your workloads yaml specs against industry best practice, helps you make your cluster stable.

 ## Checklist
 |YES/NO|CHECK ITEM |Description|